FireboltLegend/VR-Dialogues/README.md

 # Components
 **Response Generation**: We use GPT-3.5 to generate contextually relevant responses based on user input.
 In our VR environment, the avatars "Kirtana" and "Ezio" engage in a three-way dialogue with the user, managed by a Python script that syncs with Unity for real-time interaction (e.g., Figure 2).
 The avatars also have interchangeable personality traits for an adaptive and engaging experience.

 **Avatars and Animations**: Our agents’ avatars were designed with Ready Player Me and animated using Mixamo and custom Blender animations (e.g., Figure 3 \& 4).
 This approach enhances avatar liveliness, promoting user social presence (Qazi \& Qazi, 2023).
 Animations and expressions are dynamically adjusted based on speech sentiment, enabling natural interactions.
+Each agent (Ezio and Kirtana) has 8 avatars each.
+Upon colliding with the respective clothing item in the wardrobe corresponding to some avatar, their speech prompt will be adjusted to a new personality and the skin child that matches the clothing will be set to active while the previously active skin child will be set to inactive.
+With this active-inactive infrastructure in each avatar's children, many avatars can be present in the scene with all their components without any conflict.

 <table>
   <tr>